iMessage – Send Images in LowRes To Decrease Data Usage

 Apple describes the function this way: “When this is on, images sent will be lower quality“.

-Our opinion is that you cannot equate it with bad quality.
-If you compare the low-quality image with the original photo you will almost see no difference.
-However, you will see the difference when you zoom in on the low-quality image.
-Just go ahead, convince yourself, and send yourself a low-quality image!
+In our opinion low resolution does not equal badquality.
+If you compare the low-quality image with the original photo you will see little difference.
+However, when you zoom in on the low-quality image the difference becomes apparent.
+Just go ahead and try by sending yourself a low-quality image!